taichunmin/docker-serveo-server/README.md

 # docker for serveo.net server

-<https://serveo.net> is an alternative for ngrok.
-Serveo server can let you host your own https proxy.
+[https://serveo.net](https://serveo.net) is an alternative for ngrok. [taichunmin/serveo-server](https://hub.docker.com/r/taichunmin/serveo-server) can let you host your own serveo.
+And [taichunmin/serveo](https://hub.docker.com/r/taichunmin/serveo) can let you secure URL to your localhost server through any NAT or firewall in Docker.

 ## Set up credentials